 Each year, the Grand Rapids Area Chamber of Commerce hosts the West Michigan Regional Policy Conference.
-For 2008, Anderson Economic Group was retained to prepare a set of policy briefs, in order to provide conference attendees with current information on the policy issues that are essential to the business community.
+Anderson Economic Group was retained to prepare a set of policy briefs for 2008, in order to provide conference attendees with current information on the policy issues that are essential to the business community.

 Each brief answers questions including: What have other states and regions done regarding this issue?
 What are the benefits and drawbacks of this particular policy?